Teaira McCowan: WNBA

-McCowan was drafted by the Indiana Fever with the third pick of the 2019 WNBA Draft.
+McCowan was drafted by the Indiana Fever with the third pick of the 2019 WNBA draft.
 In her first game for the Fever, she hit a buzzer-beating layup to deliver an 81–80 victory.
 Following the 2019 season in which she averaged 10 points, 9 rebounds and 1.3 blocks per game, McCowan was named to the All-Rookie Team.
 She was second in the league in rebounding and scored a career-high 24 points in three games.

+McCowan played for the Indiana Fever for the 2019 through 2021 seasons and, after a March 2022 trade, the Dallas Wings for the 2022 through 2024 seasons.

+On August 3, 2025, she was waived by the Wings.

 Overseas

 On 1 August 2022, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

+On 8 January 2024, it was announced that a contract was signed with Galatasaray again.

+On November 6, 2024, McCowan signed a short term deal with Çukurova Basketbol.

+On October 18, 2025, McCowan signed a season-long deal with the Turkish powerhouse Fenerbahçe.

+International career

+In November 2023, McCowan acquired Turkish citizenship and subsequently began playing for the Turkey women's national basketball team.